GoogleCloudPlatform/cloud-opensource-java/dependencies/README.md

 - **Class Usage Graph**

-  In order to provide better diagnosis on the output report, the tool builds _class usage graphs_ when running the analysis.
+  In order to provide better diagnosis on the output report, the tool builds _class usage graphs_.
 The nodes (vertex) of the graph correspond to Java classes and the directed edges are references between classes.
 For example, when 'Class A' has reference to 'Class B' on calling a method X, the tool builds a graph holding an edge between two nodes:

     [Class A] --(method X of class B)-> [Class B]